junzis/pyModeS/docs/quickstart.md

 - **Single message** — `modes decode HEX` prints a pretty-printed JSON object (or one-line compact JSON with `--compact`).
 - **Inline batch** — `modes decode HEX1,HEX2,HEX3` comma-separated
-  messages.
-Emits one compact JSON line per message, sharing a transient `PipeDecoder` so CPR pairs resolve automatically.
+  messages, sharing a transient `PipeDecoder` so CPR pairs resolve automatically.
 - **File mode** — `modes decode --file PATH` reads from a file (one hex per line or `timestamp,hex` CSV).
 Use `-` as `PATH` for stdin.

+Output format is **pretty-printed JSON by default** in all three shapes — one indented `{...}` block per message, separated by a blank line.
+Pass `--compact` to switch to one-line-per-message output that composes with `jq`, pandas, parquet writers, etc.

 Flags:

-- `--compact` — emit one-line JSON instead of pretty-printed (applies to the single-message shape; batch shapes are always compact JSON lines)
+- `--compact` — emit one-line JSON instead of pretty-printed.
+In batch shapes this yields one JSON line per message (JSONL).
 - `--full-dict` — populate every key in the canonical schema
 - `--reference LAT LON` — airborne CPR reference (only valid with a single positional MESSAGE — not with `--file` or comma-batch,